ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

           10.0.0.7 ansible_python_interpreter=/usr/bin/python3
 ~~~

-12. To make the Ansible run the playbook on the ELK server, update the /etc/ansible/hosts file:
-  - In the same file, search for [elk].
+5. In the same file, search for [elk].
 If it doesn't exist yet, add the [elk] header line.
-  - Add the internal IP address of the ELK server and add the python line beside the IP address.
+Add the internal IP address of the ELK server and add the python line beside the IP address.
 ~~~
           [elk]
           10.1.0.4 ansible_python_interpreter=/usr/bin/python3